-Louis Abel-Truchet authentication from $175.
-Louis Abel-Truchet appraisal from $25.
+We Perform Louis Abel-Truchet art authentication.
+Louis Abel-Truchet appraisal.
 Louis Abel-Truchet certificates of authenticity (COA).
-Louis Abel-Truchet analysis, research, scientific tests, full authentications.
+Louis Abel-Truchet analysis, research, scientific tests, full art authentications.
 We will help you sell your Louis Abel-Truchet or we will sell it for you.

 La Festa Del Redentore, Venice

 Louis Abel-Truchet was a major French painter, etcher and lithographer of his time.
 He was born in Versailles in Paris and this city was to remain close to his heart throughout his life.
 He is well-known for his paintings portraying turn-of-the-century life in Paris.
 Working mainly in oils, his paintings included portraits of elegant young Parisian women, landscapes of the city and scenes depicting everyday life in Paris.
 He particularly liked to paint the artists’ quarter of Monmartre.

 He was a student of the well-known Julian Academy in Paris and was a student of Julian Lefebvre and Benjamin Constant.
 Paris was not the only city he painted; he also produced some magnificent works showing other cities such as Venice, Sienna and Marseille.

 He was not happy with his role as an artist being confined to the ‘mere’ portrayal of scenes and life and became involved in other areas such as the annual exhibitions in Paris.
 In 1908 he helped launch the ‘Salon D’Autome’.